minhkhuong2404/badmintonBookingApp/Homework/teamE_hmw3.md

 TU13 | Check ```getVenueBooking``` with valid data but the callerId on the client and the request callerId are different | date, venueId, callerId | server returns 'action is not allowed' | As Expected | Pass

-test case:
-- callerId, Input date, venueId: server return the list of all bookings
-- callerId, wrong Input day/venueId: server return VenueBookings on wrong date/venue or 'no result is found'
-- wrong/no callerId, Input day, venueId: server returns 'no result is found'

 ### _createBooking_
 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail
 ------------ | ------------- | --------- | ---------------- | -------------- | ---------